Water sensitive urban design could stem future flooding in Hobart

 Citygreen - Urban Forestry eBook

-A Water Sensitive Urban Environment
+What is Water Sensitive Urban Design(WSUD)?

 Water Sensitive Urban Design (WSUD) is also known as Low Impact Development (LID) in the United States, and Sustainable Urban Drainage Systems (SUDS) in the United Kingdom.

 It all refers to the land planning and engineering design approach that integrates the urban water cycle, including stormwater, groundwater, and wastewater management and water supply, into urban design.
-This is done to minimise the environmental degradation as well as improve the look of the area.
+This is done to minimise the environmental degradation as well as improve the look of the area by creating a circular economy of urban water use.

-Why use WSUD?
 According to the guidelines released by the South Eastern Councils in Melbourne Victoria, WSUD has been identified as a “means to control flows and filter stormwater to remove pollutants”.

 Stormwater is the water that runs off urban surfaces after heavy rainfall.
 The report said it has been identified as the key cause of pollution and declining health of waterways.